Swiss attorney general halts Iran talks political espionage case

-ZURICH Switzerland's attorney general has halted an investigation into suspected political espionage at a Geneva hotel, which was opened a month after talks on Iran's nuclear plans took place.
+ZURICH (Reuters) - Switzerland's attorney general has halted an investigation into suspected espionage at a Geneva hotel, which was opened a month after talks on Iran's nuclear plans took place, but Austria said it was investigating possible spying at later talks in Vienna.

-There was a lack of evidence about the people behind the spying, the Office of the Attorney (OAG), said.
+There was a lack of evidence about the people behind the spying, the Office of the Attorney (OAG) said.
 It opened criminal proceedings in May 2015 after malware was discovered on computers in the hotel.

 "Investigations revealed that a significant number of computers (servers and clients) at a hotel in Geneva had been infected with a form of malware," OAG said in a statement on Thursday.
 "This malware was developed for the purposes of espionage, and is basically used to gather data from the computers infected."